msetina/PKCS11-cryptography-keys/README.rst

 This library uses ``PyKCS11`` to implement comunication to the ``PKCS11`` device (smartcard,...).
-As PKCS11 devices need an open session to work with them, this library provides context managers to execute tasks provided by pyca/cryptography. ``PKCS11KeySession`` is the context manager that will facilitate the use of mentioned keys.
+As PKCS11 devices need an open session to work with them, this library provides context managers to execute tasks provided by pyca/cryptography. ``PKCS11KeySession`` is the context manager that will facilitate the use of implemented keys.

 Context managers take information to connect to the ``PKCS11`` device (library, token label and key label, if there are more that one private keys on a token).
 Within the ``with`` statement